-Troubleshooting controllers
+Troubleshooting Controllers

-Observe the Status LEDs on the front of the controller and see Table 8 to troubleshoot the controller.
+Observe the Status LEDs on the front of the field controller and see the table below to troubleshoot the controller.
 To troubleshoot an integral or local controller display, refer to the DIS1710 Local Controller Display Technical Bulletin (LIT-12011270).